Insurance when buying a used car

 Is it cheaper to insure a new car or a used car?

 For the most part, there's no difference between insurance for used and new cars.
-Considerations for standard coverages like liability, uninsured motorist (UM), and personal injury protection (PIP) are generally the same.
-If your used car isn't worth that much, however, and you can cover the cost to repair or replace the vehicle yourself, you may not need comprehensive and collision coverage.
+Considerations for standard coverages like liability, uninsured motorist (UM), and personal injury protection (PIP) coverage are generally the same.